DNS Security Quickstart Guide

 Redirecting all DNS Traffic to AXS Guard

-- Go to Network > NAT > Port Forwarding.
+- Log in to AXS Guard and go to Network > NAT > Port Redirection.

 - Add a rule as shown in the example below and save your configuration.